-Many of the behaviors we adopt are a product of our environment and value system.
-Unfortunately, we live in a "toxic" health/fitness environment.
+Furthermore, the science of behavioral therapy has established that many behaviors we adopt are a product of our environment.
+Unfortunately, we live in a "toxic" health and fitness environment.
 Becoming aware of how the environment affects our health is vital if we wish to achieve and maintain wellness.
-Yet we are so habituated to this modern-day environment that we miss the subtle ways it influences our behaviors, personal lifestyle, and health every day.
-As you study and assess physical fitness and wellness parameters, you will need to take a critical look at your behaviors and lifestyle-and most likely make selected lifetime changes to promote overall health and wellness.
-As you understand and live the concepts presented in this book, your value system will change, and you'll be prepared to embark on a lifetime physical fitness and wellness journey.
+Yet, we are so habituated to this modern-day environment that we miss the subtle ways in which it influences our behaviors, personal lifestyle, and health each day.

+Along with the most up-to-date health, fitness, and nutrition guidelines, the information in this book provides extensive behavior modification strategies to help you abandon negative habits and adopt and maintain healthy behaviors.
+As you study and assess physical fitness and wellness parameters, you need to take a critical look at your behaviors and lifestyle-and most likely make selected permanent changes to promote your overall health and wellness.